Don't refresh the commit/get latest automatically

 Having an option to calculate/determine the synchronizing between source control and local objects can be triggered with a button action rather than automatically starting this process when the source control tab is in focus.

-Thank you very much for the patience on this issue.
-SQL Source Control 6.3.2 now includes an option ‘DisableAutoRefresh’ to disable automatic refresh of the commit and get latest tabs.
-See https://documentation.red-gate.com/display/SOC6/Refresh+in+commit+and+get+latest+tab+takes+a+long+time for more details.
+As of SQL Source Control 6.3.2, there is an option 'DisableAutoRefresh' to disable automatic refresh of the commit and get latest tabs.
+See https://documentation.red-gate.com/soc6/troubleshooting/refresh-in-commit-and-get-latest-tabs-takes-a-long-time for more details.
 Please get in contact if you have any additional feedback on this issue.

 Eric Dronen commented